Disclosure: We may earn from the outbound links on this post if you decide to shop from them.

-Ray-Ban replacement parts comes handy after you have broken your precious pair of sunglasses.
-Sometimes you’d accidentally sat on your sunglasses and they need a repair.
-Maybe your Ray-Bans’ temple broke or perhaps sunglasses lens got a wide scratch?
-Repairing your Ray-Ban sunglasses is most of the times the best solution for the broken shades and for your wallet.
+Ray-Ban replacement parts come handy after you have broken your precious pair of sunglasses.
+Sometimes you’d accidentally sat on your sunglasses, and they need a repair.
+Maybe your Ray-Bans’ temple broke or perhaps sunglasses’ lens got a wide scratch?
+Repairing your Ray-Ban sunglasses, is most of the time, the best solution for the broken shades and your wallet.

-When it comes to buying replacement parts for Ray-Ban sunglasses, people use to buy wrong types of spare parts that wont fit into their sunglasses.
-In order to buy correct replacement parts for your Ray-Ban shades, please follow our instructions carefully.
+When it comes to buying replacement parts for Ray-Ban sunglasses, people used to purchase the wrong types of spare parts that won’t fit into their sunglasses.
+To buy correct replacement parts for your Ray-Ban shades, please follow our instructions carefully.

 Ray-Ban Replacement Parts; Lenses

-All info you need to know about ordering the right Ray-Ban replacement lenses is located inside the left temple (arm) of your sunglasses.
-You need to identify 3 specification codes.
+All info you need to know about ordering the right Ray-Ban replacement lenses #aff locates inside the left temple (arm) of your sunglasses.
+You need to identify three specification codes.

-- Ray-Ban style code which begins with RB followed by 4 numbers.
-In illustration above the code is RB2140 and it stands for Original Wayfarer style.
+- Find Ray-Ban style code, which begins with RB, followed by four numbers.
+In the illustration above, the code is RB2140, and it stands for Original Wayfarer style.

-- Lens Color code which is usually anywhere from 3 to 7 digit number (sometimes includes letters).
-Image above shows first 3 digits (901) which represent the black color of the temple.
-After the backslash you can find R5 which register the actual color code for the lens, in this case Blue/Gray lenses.
+- Get lens color code, which is usually anywhere from 3 to 7 digit numbers (sometimes includes letters).
+The image above shows the first three digits (901), which represent the black color of the temple.
+After the backslash, you can find R5, which registers the actual color code for the lens, in this case, Blue/Gray lenses.

-- Lens Size code, which is 2 digit number just before the square symbol & bridge size.
-From the picture the lens size can be identified to be 50.
+- Discover lens size code, which is the two-digit number just before the square symbol & bridge size.
+From the picture, the lens size can be identified to be 50.

-Important note: To find correct replacement lenses to fit your sunglasses, you actually need just style code and lens size code.
-In our example they are RB2140 and 50.
+Important note: To find correct replacement lenses to fit your sunglasses, you need style code and lens size code.
+In our example, they are RB2140 and 50.

-If you want to buy exactly same colored lenses as before, then you need the lens color code as well.
-Sometimes it can be difficult to find exact match so don’t be afraid to try new color.
-See what Ray-Ban replacement lenses we recommend .
+If you want to buy the same colored lenses as before, then you need the lens color code as well.
+Sometimes it can be challenging to find an exact match, so don’t be afraid to try a new color.
+See what Ray-Ban replacement lenses we recommend.

-To replace your sunglasses’ lenses you may need professional assistance.
-Please check our Ray-Ban lens repair guide to find out if it’s for you.
+To replace your sunglasses’ lenses, you may need professional assistance.
+Please check our Ray-Ban lens repair guide to find out if you are up to the task.